Central limit theorems describing isolation by distance under various forms of power-law dispersal

 which in turn, if multiplied by $ \zeta^{-1} V_1 (\dimension + \alpha) 2^\alpha \pi^{-\dimension/2} \Gamma (\frac{\dimension + \alpha}{2}) \vert \Gamma ( - \frac{\alpha}{2}) \vert^{-1} $, is the fractional Laplacian applied to $x \mapsto \phi(x,k)$ (see \parencite{fractionalLaplacian}).
-Furthermore, define a measure $K_\beta$ on $(\R^d)^2$ by
+Furthermore, define a measure $K_\beta$ on $(\R^{\dimension})^2$ by

 \spacingtabular{8pt} Our next result shows the convergence of the fluctuations \eqref{scalingoffluctuations} to the solution of a stochastic partial differential equation (SPDE).
 A majority of this work will be dedicated to proving this result.
 The SPDE is of a common form, and mirrors the corresponding result of \parencite[Theorem 2.1, Theorem 2.3]{forien}.
-However, for certain parts of the parameter space the SPDE takes new forms specified in \Cref{table:parameters}.
-We denote the space of tempered distributions acting on $\mathcal{S}(\mathbb{R}^d \times [0,1])$ by $\mathcal{S}' (\mathbb{R}^d \times [0,1])$. \begin{theorem}[extends {\parencite[Theorem 2.1, Theorem 2.3]{forien}}] Let $ Z_t^N $ be the fluctuations of an SLFV process with mutation as defined in \eqref{scalingoffluctuations}.
-Suppose that the assumptions of \cref{thmconvergencetolebesgue} are satisfied and that, in addition,
+However, the one- and two tail regimes allow for a plethora of new parameter combinations specified in \Cref{table:parameters}.
+We denote the space of tempered distributions acting on $\mathcal{S}(\mathbb{R}^{\dimension} \times [0,1])$ by $\mathcal{S}' (\R^{\dimension} \times [0,1])$.
+The proof of the result is given in \Cref{subsec:proof-clt} and differences to \cite{forien} are detailed in \Cref{subsec:proof_differences}. \begin{theorem} Let $ (Z_t^N, t \geq 0) $ be the fluctuations of an SLFV process with mutation as defined in \eqref{scalingoffluctuations}.
+Suppose that the assumptions of \cref{theo:convergencetolebesgue} are satisfied and that, in addition,